Padres Vs. Dodgers Prediction, Odds, Pick

 The San Diego Padres take on the Los Angeles Dodgers.
 Check out our MLB odds series for our Padres Dodgers prediction and pick.

-Sean Manaea will go to the rubber for the Padres, while Tony Gonsolin gets the ball for the Dodgers.
+Yu Darvish gets the assignment for the Padres, while Tyler Anderson takes the ball for the Dodgers.

-Sean Manaea has a 4.25 ERA.
-His July starts tell the story of his season: bits of brilliance, but ultimately inconsistent.
-Manaea threw really well on July 31 against the Twins: six innings, four hits, only two runs on two solo homers.
-Yet, in his previous start, he gave up nine runs to the Tigers, four earned, in 3 1/3 innings on July 25.
-He has had an up-and-down season, and it’s hard to predict what he will do on any given night.
-Factor that into a Padres Dodgers pick.
+Yu Darvish has a 3.30 ERA.
+He has been very strong for the Padres this season, especially over the last two months.
+Since June 2, Darvish has allowed more than three earned runs in only one of 10 starts.
+He has allowed no more than one run in five of his last 10 starts.
+Usually solid, sometimes great, Darvish is giving the Padres the consistency they need from one of their frontline starters.
+If you take away a disastrous outing against the Giants back on April 12, when he allowed nine earned runs in 1 2/3 innings, Darvish’s ERA for the year would be under three runs.
+He has been steady and reliable for San Diego.
+Given the boost to the team’s batting order, due to the acquisitions of Juan Soto, Josh Bell, and Brandon Drury, Darvish’s current standard of performance should be more than enough to win games in the next few months.

-Tony Gonsolin is confronting the R-word: regression.
-His ERA was 1.62 on July 7.
-After three unimpressive starts, Gonsolin’s ERA is 2.41.
-He has allowed 12 runs in his last 16 innings.
-Everyone in baseball, not just in Los Angeles, is wondering if Gonsolin’s amazing first half was unsustainable, and if we’re going to see more regression in the second half of the season.
-This is relevant to your Padres Dodgers prediction.
+Tyler Anderson has been one of the pleasant surprises of the Dodger rotation this year, as everyone knows by now.
+Anderson’s 2.89 ERA is a tremendous achievement for a man who was supposed to be a back-end rotation starter.
+In truth, he has pitched more like a frontline starter in 2022.
+He ran into a pothole last week in San Francisco, enduring a five-run fourth inning against the Giants, but other than that one inning, he has been superb since the start of July.
+He posted a 1.11 ERA for July, regularly smothering opponents.
+The Dodgers have total trust in Anderson when he takes the bump.

 Courtesy of FanDuel, here are the Padres-Dodgers MLB odds.